When it comes to dealing with stress, I’m sure you’ve heard enough about positive thinking and yoga for one lifetime.

 But if you’re looking for some practical strategies that you can use today, then you’ll love this TED talk from Daniel Levitin.

-It’s a simple strategy that neuroscience has proven to help those dealing with stressful situations.
+It’s a simple strategy that neuroscience has proven to help those to handle stress.

 He says that it releases cortisol which raises your heart rate, modulates your adrenaline levels and clouds your thinking.

 After dealing with stressful situations in his life, he came up across a strategy from friend Garly Klein, a trained psychologist.

 It’s something called “prospective hindsight”.
 It’s also called the pre-mortem.

 I’m sure you all know what postmortem is: When there’s a disaster, a team of experts come in and they try to figure out what went wrong.

 Well, in a pre-mortem, you look ahead and try to figure out all the things that could go wrong and then you try to figure out what you can do to prevent those things from happening, or to minimize the damage.